-If you experience BPD you might feel like every day is a struggle against yourself, but in fact there are lots of things you can do to help yourself.
-This page offers some practical tips for:
+If you experience BPD you might feel like every day is a struggle, but in fact there are lots of things that could help, both now and in the longer term:

 If you're feeling overwhelmed, it might help to focus on one feeling at a time.
-The table below lists some ideas that you could try to see if they work for you.
-Over time, you might develop your own tips to add to this list.
+Here are some ideas that you could try to see if they work for you.
+Different things work at different times for different people, so try to be kind to yourself if some things don’t work for you.
+Over time, you might develop your own tips to add to this list too.

 - rip up a newspaper